Code-Institute-Submissions/the_book_nook/README.md

 # Deployment

 ### Heroku Deployment
+Github was used to create the repository and for storing the code, and was connected to Heroku for automated pushes to Heroku.
 This project has been deployed to Heroku.
-Automated pushes were enabled from my GitHub repository to Heroku.
 The following steps were taken for setting up deployment on Heroku:

 1. In GitPod IDE create requirements.txt and Procfile file:
 - Create requirements.txt file: